Speedy1991/graphql_workshop/README.md

     * Replace mutation arguments with an _InputType_
     * Use _EnumType_
 7) Interfaces
+8) Polymorphic & interfaces
-8) Some LiveCoding with AbstractTypes, Polymorphic, etc.
+9) Some LiveCoding with AbstractTypes, etc.

 ## Working through it
 This is a very exercise-heavy workshop.
 You'll finde the exercises in the _graphql_workshop/exercise[number]_ directory.